 My last of three bottles of Tercero Grenache Blanc.
 Fun wine if you are willing to sit with it and analyze.
 Very much a thinking style wine, not your typical Grenache Blanc.

 Right off the bat (under screw cap) is a whiff of TDN (petrol).
 Normally that takes me to Alsace or Germany, but the weight here is undeniable Cali with its tropical kiss.
 In my opinion, Grenache Blanc normally is a bit subdued aromatically with a distinct pistachio/almond note at the finish.
 This is a viscous and commanding style (salted pineapple) without being flabbby before it channels that pistachio/almond vibe towards the end.
 Kind of a bigger version of Paso clariette Blanche.
 Fun to analyze.
-Drink up. — a year ago
+Drink up. — 2 years ago

 Stuart Scheff

-Needed an hour to open up, 60 minutes and wow. — 3 days ago
+Needed an hour to open up, 60 minutes and wow. — 2 months ago